IBM-Cloud/architecture-icons/README.md

 This example shows the App VSI deployedTo App Subnet and App VSI deployedOn both the Maint SG and App SG.
 ![](images/DeployedTo.png)

-Note that using a container group for security group would be ambiguous as to whether the App VSI is in the subnet or a security group for purposes of moving around groups.
-Therefore, a non-container group (Zone shape) is used for security group so that the App VSI is only in the subnet.
-Instead of a mouse click to get inside a non-container group the alt-click (option-click on Mac) is used.
+Note that using a non-container group for security group prevents ambiguities as to whether the App VSI is physically in the subnet or a security group if the security group were a container group, however since the security group is a non-container group the App VSI only physically in the subnet on the diagram.
+Instead of a mouse click to get inside of a non-container group the alt-click (option-click on Mac) is used.

 </p>
 </details>